pranmar93/WeatherScanner/README.md

   - Get Weather forecast for different locations
   - Auto update functionality with different time intervals.
   - View Weather updates in different metrics.
-  - In case of network failure, cached respose is displayed.
+  - In case of network failure, cached response is displayed.

 ## Steps to follow
   1. Open the application.